marshalby2/java-design-patterns/README.md

 # java-design-patterns

-This is example of design-patterns coding by Java language.
+example of design-patterns coding by Java language.